Anna Dostoevskaya

 Anna Grigoryevna Dostoevskaya (née Snitkina; Анна Григорьевна Достоевская; 30 August 1846 – 9 June 1918) was a Russian memoirist, stenographer, and assistant, as well as the second wife (from 1867) of writer Fyodor Dostoevsky.
 She was also one of the first female philatelists in Russia.
-Dostoevskaya wrote two biographical books about her husband, Fyodor Dostoevsky: Anna Dostoyevskaya's Diary in 1867, which was published in 1923 after her death, and Memoirs of Anna Dostoyevskaya (also known as Reminiscence of Anna Dostoyevskaya), published in 1925.
+Dostoevskaya wrote two biographical books about her husband, Fyodor Dostoevsky, both of which were published posthumously: Anna Dostoyevskaya's Diary in 1867, which was issued in 1923, and Memoirs of Anna Dostoyevskaya (also known as Reminiscence of Anna Dostoyevskaya), in 1925.

 Early life

 Anna Grigoryevna Snitkina was born to Maria Anna and Grigory Ivanovich Snitkin.
-Her father was of Ukrainian origin.
 Upon moving from Poltava Governorate to Saint-Petersburg he changed his surname from Snitko to Snitkin.

 She graduated from an academic high school summa cum laude and subsequently trained as a stenographer.

 Marriage

 On 4 October 1866, Anna Snitkina started working as a stenographer on Fyodor Dostoevsky's novel The Gambler.
 A month later they became engaged.

 In the Memoirs, Anna describes how Dostoevsky began his marriage proposal by outlining the plot of an imaginary new novel, as if he needed her advice on female psychology.
 In the story an old painter makes a proposal to a young girl whose name is Anya.
 Dostoevsky asked if it was possible for a girl so young and different in personality to fall in love with the painter.
 Anna answered that it was quite possible.
 Then he told Anna: "Put yourself in her place for a moment.
 Imagine I am the painter, I confessed to you and asked you to be my wife.
 What would you answer?"
 Anna said: "I would answer that I love you and I will love you forever".

 On 15 February 1867, the couple were married.
 Two months later they went abroad, where they remained for over four years (until July 1871).
 Shortly before their departure two of Dostoevsky's creditors filed charges against him.

 During a stop in Baden, Dostoevsky lost all of his money playing roulette, as well as his wife's clothes and belongings.
 Anna seems to have succeeded, like Dostoevsky himself, in divorcing his gambling mania from his moral personality, and in regarding it as something extraneous to his true character.
 At that time Anna started writing the diary.
 For almost a year they lived in Geneva.
 Dostoevsky worked very hard to regain his fortune.
 On their first daughter Sofia was born, but she died on 24 May at the age of three months.
 In 1869, in Dresden, their second daughter was born, named Lyubov Dostoyevskaya (died in 1926).
 Back in St. Petersburg Anna gave birth to two sons Fyodor (16 July 1871 – 4 January 1922) and Alexey (10 August 1875 – 16 May 1878).
-Anna took over all finance issues, including publishing business matters and negotiations, and soon liberated her husband from debt.
+Anna took over all financial issues, including publishing business matters and negotiations, and soon liberated her husband from debt.
 In 1871, Dostoevsky gave up gambling.